SuperOfficeDocs/crmscript/docs/api-reference/classes/NSAppointment/SetAssociateFullName.md

 # SetAssociateFullName(String associateFullName)

-The owner of the appointment - the associate whose diary/checklist the appointment is in.
+The owner of the appointment* the associate whose diary/checklist the appointment is in.

 **Parameter:**
- - **associateFullName** String
+* **associateFullName** String

 ```crmscript
 NSAppointment thing;